How to Rotate Photos on the iPhone & iPad

 Did you take a great picture with your iPhone, but your iPhone camera orientation was upside-down or sideways?
 This happens pretty often, and if you ever need to correct the orientation of an image by rotating or flipping a photo, you can easily do so right on your iPhone, iPad, or iPod touch.

-The image rotation and flipping tools are built directly into iOS, there is no need to download additional software for this purpose.
-Here is how to easily correct and rotate an photo directly on the device:
+The image rotation and flipping tools are built directly into the Photos app of iOS, thus there is no need to download additional software for this simple image editing purpose.
+Here is how to easily correct and rotate a photo directly on iPhone or iPad:

 - Open the Photos app in iOS if you haven’t done so yet